Do you have dozens of tapes to play or convert to digital? If so, many may need rewinding especially if you want to play them from the start.

 That would have been okay in the VHS heyday.
 You can easily run out and buy a VCR for cheap.

-But these days VCRs are in short supply as they’re no longer manufactured.
+But these days, VCRs are in short supply as they’re no longer manufactured.
 Prices and the cost of servicing them aren’t cheap.
-So, you would want to keep your tape head in good shape.
+So, you would want to keep your tape head in good shape for a long time.

-So, protect your VCR head by using a tape rewinder.
+So, to protect your VCR head, you’re advised to use a tape rewinder.

-There are other benefits as well, for using a VHS VCR tape rewinder.
+There are other benefits to using a VHS VCR tape rewinder as well.

-Firstly, you can rewind the tape much faster if you use a VCR tape rewinder compared to doing it on your VCR.
+Firstly, you can rewind the tape much faster if you use a VCR tape rewinder than on your VCR.

 If you’re watching a series of tapes, you can get the next tape ready to be played by rewinding it to the start.
 This saves you time and doesn’t interrupt your enjoyment of a series of shows.